AlvieSpurlock/alviespurlock.github.io/Projects/games.md

 # **Scorchlet** - Solo
 Scorchlet is a cute little dragon that you get to watch grow!
-You interact with your dragon and watch it live it's life.
+You interact with your dragon and watch it live it's life.<br>
-You can feed it and tickle it too!
+You can feed it and tickle it too!<br>
-It is also localized to 12 Languages(including English).
+It is also localized to 12 Languages(including English).<br>
 <img src="../Images/scorchlet2.png" width="800">

 <div class="media-row">